Master of Arts in Performance Studies

 Performance and Portfolio

-There are no specific rules regarding the format, length, location, or content of the performance.
-However, practical considerations such as budget, scheduling, space availability, and university rules must be taken into consideration at an initial stage.
-It is up to the student to present the scope, feasibility, and research goals of the performance project in the Prospectus defense at the end of the first year.
 A clearly defined plan for completing the project will be expected.
-Performances that fail to materialize due to poor planning will not count toward the Master’s degree.
-For that reason, it is crucial that the student works closely with their advisor and other committee members, communicating with all parties involved and developing a clear and realistic timeline prior to the defense.
-The student should discuss the performance plan with the Director of Graduate Studies within two weeks after defending the Prospectus to ensure feasibility.
+Performances that fail to materialize due to poor planning will not count toward the Master of Arts in Performance degree.
+For that reason, it is crucial that students work closely with their advisors and other advisory committee members, communicating with all parties involved and developing a clear and realistic timeline prior to the defense.
+Students should discuss their Performance Plan with the Director of Graduate Studies within two weeks after defending the Prospectus to ensure feasibility.

 Additionally, while the performance may involve collaboration with other people, the candidate plays the central role in conceiving, designing, and/or presenting the performance and bears all responsibility for its successful completion.